HigherOrderCO/Kind/SYNTAX.md

 `fst` and `snd` of type `String`, and returns a `String`, which is the first argument.

+The name of the top level definition also specifies the file where the definition is.
+For example `Physics.Verlet.step` must be either in `base/Physics.kind` or `base/Physics/Verlet.kind` or `base/Physics/Verlet/step.kind`.

 Top-level definitions and datatype declarations (described below) are the only syntaxes that aren't expressions, which mean they can't appear anywhere in the program and, instead, must appear at the "global scope" of a file.